By Clara Kieschnick-Llamas

 A possible alternative to Paley’s proposed graduation requirement is incorporating computer science into math classes.
-Although it would be di cult to have math teachers learn computer science a er many years on the job, Herrmann said, co-teaching computer science congruently with another related subject could serve as an alternative solution.
+Although it would be difficult to have math teachers learn computer science after many years on the job, Herrmann said, co-teaching computer science congruently with another teacher in a related subject could serve as an alternative solution.
 “It would be hard to have a person who is an expert in, let’s say, chemistry and computer science,” she said.
 “But what if we put those two things together?”

 Paley, on the other hand, is not convinced.
 He believes that incorporating computer science into a math class may not be enough.
 In his opinion, a class solely aimed at teaching computer science will be imperative to learn the necessary material.